kir-dev/mmmk-web/project_info/product.md

 ## Project Purpose

-**mmmk-web** is the official web platform of **MMMK** (Mérnöki Muzsikusok Művelődési Köre — the music club of a Hungarian university).
+**mmmk-web** is the official web platform of **MMMK** (Muzsika Mívelő Mérnökök Klubja — the music club of a Hungarian university).
 It serves as the club's central digital hub, combining a public-facing homepage with an internal management system for club operations.

 The platform replaces manual coordination (e.g. scheduling rehearsal room usage by message/email) with a structured, self-service system accessible to all club members via university SSO login.